-MANAGERIAL CAREER: Bryan Price is in his second season as Reds manager...was named to the position on 10/22/13 as the 61st manager in franchise history, the 51st since 1900...spent the previous four seasons on Dusty Baker's staff as pitching coach...earned his first Major League victory on 4/2/14 vs StL, a 1-0 walkoff victory in the second game of the season...in his 2014 rookie season was ejected twice, on Apr.
-27 at Atlanta by 2B umpire Bill Miller following a replay review and on Jul.
-21 at Mil by HP umpire David Rackley following a check-swing strikeout by Devin Mesoraco.
+MANAGERIAL CAREER: Bryan Price is in his third season as Reds manager...was named to the position on 10/22/13 as the 61st manager in franchise history, the 51st since 1900... spent the previous four seasons on manager Dusty Baker's staff as pitching coach...in 2015 was on National League manager Bruce Bochy's coaching staff for the 86th All-Star Game, held at Great American Ball Park...earned his first Major League victory on 4/2/14 vs. StL, a 1-0 walkoff win in the second game of the season, and his 100th win on 6/7/15 vs SD (4-0 win).

 COACHING CAREER: Before he joined the Reds' coaching staff in Oct.
 2009, Bryan Price spent the previous 10 seasons as pitching coach for the Mariners (2000-2005) and Diamondbacks (2006-2009)...worked for manager Bob Melvin in 2003 and 2004 in Seattle and while in Arizona...resigned on May 8, 2009, when Melvin was replaced by A.J.
 Hinch...was named Major League Coach of the Year by Baseball America in 2007 after his D-Backs staff posted a 4.13 ERA, fourth-best in the National League, on the way to an appearance in the NLCS...his 2008 starting staff led the Majors with 95 quality starts, ranked second in the league with 65 wins and ranked fourth with a 3.95 ERA, Arizona's lowest team ERA since 2003...in 2001 while with the Mariners earned USA Today Baseball Weekly's Pitching Coach of the Year Award after leading that staff to the American League ERA title with a 3.54 mark, an improvement of almost a run per game from the previous season...following the 2000 campaign was voted Major League Baseball's Coach of the Year by Baseball Prospectus...before joining Seattle's Major League staff was a pitching coach in the Mariners' Minor League system from 1989-97 before serving as the organization's pitching coordinator in 1998 and 1999...was the pitching coach for Seattle's Arizona League team (1989-90), Peninsula (1991), Bellingham (1992, 1994), Riverside (1993), Everett (1995), Port City (1996) and Memphis (1997).